I Vote for Me: Death With Dignity

 But suffering is not a choice anyone would make for their loved ones.
 Like all decisions pertaining to the quality of one’s own life, it is nobody’s business but theirs.
 Suicide has touched me way, way more personally than most and in reflection, I do not see it, I have never seen it, as a selfish choice.
 Shame on people who say that.
 When a person steps back and looks at the factors in play with their circumstances: a young age, the pain of wasting away, the loss of joy, the hopelessness of lacking a cure, and the burden one’s family takes on in caring for a terminally sick person (or maybe a person who isn’t terminal but is nevertheless incurable), all of these make me think that tracking your own life in an aggressive, resolute way is…brave.
 Brave.
 It’s the opposite of selfish.
 Perhaps if other options were available and if more people were given the time, the encouragement and the support to include their loved ones in their choice, the torment of regular suicide would sting less.
 Perhaps.

-Brittany Maynard did not choose her sickness but she chose how to tame it.
+Brittany Maynard did not choose her sickness but she chose how she wanted to handle it, and it was completely with her right to do that.
 She picked the time, the place, the manner, the music and the memories to surround herself with when she cast her last, most important vote in deciding who controlled her life.
-The pain the survivors feel is immense, I know.
+The pain the survivors feel after the death of a loved one is immense, I know.
 But if given that choice myself: to stay alive…in terrible, endless pain…just for the sake of my family, or to adhere to the guilt of a biblical teaching, would be impossible.
 In that case, it would be just like the book title says.

 It is the way I would choose to go, too.